Tully Center for Free Speech: Founding

-The Tully Center for Free Speech was founded in 2006 in the wake of the deteriorating state of free speech and the public’s lack of access to information during wartime.
+The Tully Center for Free Speech was founded in 2006 in the wake of the deteriorating state of free speech and the public’s lack of access to information in the years after the September 11 attacks.
 Speaking at an inaugural event for the center, Floyd Abrams, a noted First Amendment attorney, highlighted the Bush administration's criticisms, ridicules, and threats against those who try to disseminate information and said that "almost everything in government is kept secret beyond any laws of reason."

 The center was named after Joan A. Tully in recognition of her contributions.
 Tully wrote for the independent student newspaper The Daily Orange and graduated from Syracuse University with a degree in journalism and english in 1969.
 She worked for the AP Dow Jones Newswires in New York City, The Brussels Times in Brussels, Belgium, and later edited weekly newspapers in New Jersey.
 She graduated from Fordham University School of Law in 1983 and worked on First Amendment and land preservation issues before starting an antique textile business.